grant-TraDA/NLP-2022W/PROJECTS/mop_probing_ecomm/readme.md

 ### Dataset

 The directory `datasets` contains data used in the project.
+In addition, in the directory new embeddings using for training probing tasks are saved.

 ### Report and Presentation

-In directory `project1_output/Final_report_and_presentation` the final Report pdf file, final tex file and presentation is provided.
+In directory `project1_output/Final_report_and_presentation` (for Project #1) and `project2_output/Final_report_and_presentation` (for Project #2) the final Report pdf file, final tex file and presentation is provided.

 ---